rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/global-default-private-registry.md

 ### Working with Private Registry Credentials

 When working with private registries, it is important to ensure that any secrets created for these registries are properly backed up.
-By default, when you add a private registry credential secret through the process outlined above, it is included in backup operations using Rancher Backups.
+When you add a private registry credential secret through the Rancher GUI, the secret is included in backup operations using Rancher Backups.

 However, if you create a credential secret outside of the Rancher GUI, such as by using kubectl or Terraform, you must add the `fleet.cattle.io/managed=true` label to indicate that the secret should be included in backups created by Rancher Backups.